Posted: 10/4/22 | October 4th, 2022

 3. Relax at Aker Brygge

 Located near the pier, the largest concentration of restaurants in Oslo can be found here, ranging from French cuisine to traditional Nordic dishes.
-There’s lots of window-shopping and architecture to admire as well.
+Before the 1980s, it was primarily a shipyard and industrial area.
+Today, there are lots of window-shopping and architecture to admire as well.
 The wharf has something for everyone and is a great place to spend a couple of hours soaking up life in the city.

 4. Visit the Historical Museum

 This museum has lots of artifacts and information about Norway’s past, including lots of Viking content.
-There are also exhibitions on ancient Egypt (including mummies), Africa, and the country’s arctic expeditions.
-You can also use your ticket to get free entry to the Viking Museum (and vice versa) if done within 48 hours (the Viking Museum is currently closed for renovations).
+There are also exhibitions on ancient Egypt (including mummies), Africa, the Stone Age, and the country’s arctic expeditions.
+It also has the country’s largest coin collection.
+You can also use your ticket to get free entry to the Viking Museum (and vice versa) if done within 48 hours (the Viking Museum is currently closed for renovations and will reopen in 2026).

 5. Explore the Vigeland Sculpture Park